astory/cs4740_3/README.md

 with one of these files containing each of the instances for the corresponding word.

 Because we automated all of the tests we wrote the output to files as we tested it.
 The results are included in the folder experiment/allruns.
 The calls.csv file shows the features that were used in each test and the output for each test.
 The output was formatted in a way that the scorer would accept.
+In order to run the results BeatifulSoup must be installed